massoudss/waveformSeekBar/README.md

     implementation  'com.github.massoudss:waveformSeekBar:2.4.0'

-    // Add Amplituda dependency when you need to use setSampleFrom(AUDIO|PATH) implementation 'com.github.lincollincol:Amplituda:1.7' // or newer version }
+    // Add Amplituda dependency when you need to use setSampleFrom(AUDIO|PATH)
+    // Important: Only works with api level 21 and higher implementation 'com.github.lincollincol:Amplituda:1.7' // or newer version }
 ```